IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ###  Device Group {#sec-dg}

-   The device group ID is an identifier that represents the collective identity of a group of enterprise end-devices. could be a server that hosts applications or software that deliver services to enterprise users.
-It could also be an enterprise IoT device that serves a limited purpose, e.g., a printer that allows
+   The device group ID is an identifier that represents the collective identity of a group of enterprise devices.
    {{dg-example}} shows an example of how device group definitions may be characterized.